embiimob/Sup/README.md

 1. Click the Key Button
 2. Launch a full bitcoin Production node AND a full Bitcoin testnet node using the buttons provided
 3. Wait until both blockchains have completely synced.  ( Disk space Required 650GB as of 01/31/2023 )
+4. Type embii4u in the main search box
+5. Hit enter

 Optional:
 launch example altcoin mazacoin using the buttons provided   project site -->  https://github.com/mazacoin/maza

-type embii4u in the main search box

-hit enter

 ** all transactions in this trading demonstration were entered using http://Apertus.io